mila151107/IPS_solution_predictive_maintenance/README.md

 Industrial machines operate under varying thermal, mechanical, and rotational conditions.
 The goal is to predict machine failure before it occurs using sensor readings so that maintenance teams can intervene proactively and avoid unplanned downtime.
-The dataset is labled and model
+The dataset is labled and model use this knowelage to learn patterns inside data, and then predict probbality of failure.
+Alos new columns are computed from alredy available ones- e.g. Power .pptx slides are attached to support description of this file

 In this context a **false negative** (missed failure) is significantly more costly than a **false positive** (unnecessary inspection) — this asymmetry drives all modelling decisions.